6 Simple Steps to Create a Form in Word

-Click "Form," followed by the "Add Text Field" button.
+Click "Form", followed by the "Add Text Field" button.
 Choose the appropriate file location; then, the checkbox or text field will be added.
-Select the "Preview" feature on the top right and click the text field; then, start typing directly.
+Tick the "Preview" button on the top right and click the text field; then, start typing directly.

 PDFelement offers users a fully-loaded PDF solution, including amazing features for creating, editing, converting, and signing PDF documents: everything at an affordable price.
 It is the best tool for digitizing your paperwork and accelerating how you create, sign as well as prepare PDF documents.
 Also, owing to the numerous benefits of PDF over DOC format, a few of which have been mentioned above, PDFelement is the perfect option to create a fillable form.

 Part 3.
 Advantages of PDF Format